Teenlife

 10-tips-building-your-high-school-resume

 Maybe you don’t have any previous work experience and are struggling with finding items to fill out your resume.
 Maybe you’re wondering how it’s possible to summarize years of your life onto one sheet of paper.
 Or maybe you’re struggling to “sell” yourself in general.
-Whatever your trouble is with high school resumes, TeenLife is here to help.
+Whatever your challenge with high school resumes, TeenLife is here to help.

 In this article, you’ll find tips for all things related to resumes for high schoolers.
 Use the guide below to navigate!